 Make every blog post count.

-If you are not proactively doing something to get your readers to turn into prospects, then you might.as.well.not.blog.at.all.
+If you are not proactively doing something to get your blog readers to turn into customers, then you might.as.well.not.blog.at.all.

 Please re-read the previous sentence.